openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 5. Override the `visit_attributes` method, which allows serialization and deserialization of attributes.
 An `AttributeVisitor` is passed to the method, and the implementation is expected to walk over all the attributes in the op using the type-aware `on_attribute` helper.
 Helpers are already implemented for standard C++ types like `int64_t`, `float`, `bool`, `vector` and for existing nGraph defined types.

+6. Override `evaluate`, which is an optional method that enables the application of constant folding if there is a custom operation on the constant branch.

 Based on that, declaration of a operation class can look as follows:

 @snippet op.hpp op:header